SDITools/cjar/README.md

 9. Select the desired product profiles for the service account.
 Make sure that it contains the right permissions to access the API.
 Click Save configured API.
-10. Back on the project’s home page, click Add to project &gt; API.
+10. Back on the project’s home page, click Add to project > API.
 11. Click Adobe Experience Platform, then click Next.
 12. You already generated a keypair when creating the Adobe Analytics API, so you do not need to create another.
 Click Next.
 13. Select the desired product profiles for the service account.
 Make sure that it contains the right permissions to access the API.
 Click Save configured API.
-14. Copy and paste the Client ID, Client Secret (click “Retrieve client secret”), Technical Account ID, and Organization ID and paste them into a .Renviron file in the project or user directory.
+14. Click on “Service Account (JWT)” under “CREDENTIALS” in the left column.
+Locate the “Download JSON” button on the top right and click it to download the service account JSON file.
+Alternatively, you can manually create this file by copying and pasting the Client ID, Client Secret (click “Retrieve client secret”), Technical Account ID, and Organization ID into a `.json` file.
+Reference `?cja_auth` for more inforamtion on the variables needed.
+Using the preconfigured JSON file is the easiest method.
 15. Locate the config.zip file that automatically downloaded in step 6.
-    Unzip the file and move the ‘private.zip’ file into your working directory.
-The location of this file will be needed as the value of the **CJA\_PRIVATE\_KEY** variable.
+    Unzip the file and move the ‘private.zip’ to your desired location.
+    The location of this file will be needed as the value of the **CJA_PRIVATE_KEY** variable.

 #### 2. Set up the .Renviron file